 Level 4 - Configure Administrator level permissions in Configuration.
 The "Back Door" to JAMS.
 JAMS has 2 configuration settings that allow full access to the client:

-· GrantAdministratorBypass: When GrantAdministratorBypass is set to True, this allows anyone running the JAMS client as a Local Admin full access to any area of JAMS.
+· GrantAdministratorBypass: When GrantAdministratorBypass is set to True, members of the local Administrators group on the Scheduling Engine have full access to any area of JAMS.

 · GrantBypassGroup: For this setting users can add multiple Active Directory groups that will have full access to any area of JAMS.
 This list must be comma separated.